josue22almo/airlingScheduling-MaxFlow/README.md

 ## Compiling

 To compile the source code move to the fonts/ folder and do type make in the terminal.
-One executable will be created:
+Two executable will be created:

-   * airSche
+* **airSche**: main program
+* **ctimes**: uses to compute instances type mean execution time.

 ## Running the tests